beyond-labs/react-mirror/README.md

 ##### `state(mirror, dispatch)`

 Called when the store mounts, and returns the instance's state stream.
 Mirror derives props from the latest value in the state stream, and injects those props into the wrapped component.
-Other stores can read (a filtered version of) the state stream.
+Other stores can read the state stream.

 If provided, the wrapped component only renders once the state stream emits it's first value.